Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 - Dogs need to be taken outside to do their business several times a day (depending on the weather, this can be a pain), unlike cats who are trained to use the litter box.

-- Cats bathe themselves and keep themselves very clean whereas dogs don't.
+- Cats bathe themselves and keep themselves exceptionally clean whereas dogs don't.

 - Dogs need baths because they just don't clean themselves.

 - A cat fends for itself because it is not a pack animal like dogs who oftentimes depend on the pack for hunting food in the wild.

 - While most cats hunt by themselves, some cats (such as lionesses in the wild) strategically hunt together to capture and kill their prey.
 They are responsible for the entire pride's food, including the lion king[s] of the pack, junior males, and the cubs.

 - Dogs are instinctively social animals and run-in packs in the wild to increase their chances of making a kill when they hunt.